 For foreign nationals who are in the U.S. with no immigration papers, starting a small business, even if it means just selling a few things informally, can seem like a natural way to earn some income.
 In many cases, they have U.S. family members with a restaurant, grocery, food truck, or service business, and have been helping out there.
 But what are the legal ramifications if they'd like to branch out on their own?

 Welcome to one of the great unresolved questions of immigration law.
-You're asking the same question as thousands of other undocumented business owners probably did.
-Many of them went ahead and started businesses anyway – and have, for the most part, encountered few barriers from government regulators, banks and institutional lenders, or even the immigration enforcement authorities.
+You're asking the same question thousands of other undocumented business owners probably have.
+Many of them went ahead and started businesses anyway, and have, for the most part, encountered few barriers from government regulators, banks and institutional lenders, or even immigration enforcement authorities.

 Here's the deal: U.S. immigration law (which is federal, meaning it's followed throughout the country), does not say anywhere that an undocumented immigrant is barred from owning a business.
 The law makes being in the U.S. without permission unlawful by itself, of course; this act is punishable by deportation and various bars on return to the U.S. after removal or other departure.

 There have even been cases where an undocumented person was caught in the U.S. and business ownership was actually viewed as a point in their favor when defending against deportation, especially when proof of compliance with tax laws is readily available.
 However, this might not always be the case, and this should not be taken as saying that starting a business will prevent deportation.
 Deportation is a very case-specific determination.